Living with HIV

 What are the warning signs of a mental health problem?

 Changes in how a person feels or acts can be a warning sign of a mental health problem.
-Potential signs of a mental health problem include:
+For example, potential signs of depression include:

 - Losing interest in activities that are usually enjoyable